yas500/mailbaby-client-php/docs/Api/DefaultApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$id = 789; // int | The ID of your mail order this will be sent through.
+$id = 56; // int | The ID of your mail order this will be sent through.
-$searchString = "searchString_example"; // string | pass an optional search string for looking up inventory
+$searchString = 'searchString_example'; // string | pass an optional search string for looking up inventory
 $skip = 56; // int | number of records to skip for pagination
 $limit = 56; // int | maximum number of records to return